dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 The New Project wizard appears.

 #.
-In the Project Type section, select “Interface to COM Type Library”
+In the Project Type section, select "Interface to COM Type Library"
    and click **Next**.

 The next page allows you to name a type library to be translated.
 Most